lrgresearch/gpaw-tools/installation/ubuntu.md

     sudo apt-get update
     sudo apt-get install libkim-api-dev openkim-models libkim-api2 pkg-config pip3 install kimpy

- ## Installation of Phonopy

- For the phonon calculations, we need to install [Phonopy](https://phonopy.github.io/phonopy/).
-BTW, `gpawsolve.py` will not be executed without phonopy installation.
-Therefore, you must install this.

-     pip3 install --upgrade --user phonopy

 Then you can continue on [installation of gpaw-tools](installationofgpawtools.md)